saiyasaswi-685/order-processing-service/README.md

 ---

 ## 🚀 Overview
 This service is designed using an event-driven architecture to handle high-volume e-commerce order streams.
-It focuses on:
 * **Reliability**: Ensuring no message is lost during processing by leveraging SQS visibility timeouts.
 * **Consistency**: Using a strict idempotency mechanism to prevent duplicate orders.
 * **Observability**: Implementing structured JSON logging for professional-grade monitoring.